rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ### Are your contributions directed by your source of funding?

-SoF = source of funding
+We want to find out whether the entity/entities that pay for your contributions determine what contributions you make.

 Type: select one (optional)

-- Yes, my SoF tells me what I should contribute to
+- Yes, my source of funding tells me what contributions I should make
-- Somewhat, my work is useful to the source of my funding
+- Somewhat, my work is useful to my source of my funding, but I mostly decide what to contribute
 - No, I fully decide what I will contribute to
 - Other (open response)